-Many parents take their children to preschool hoping that they will be able to learn social skills fast and interact well with other kids.
+Many parents take their children to preschool, hoping that they will learn social skills fast and interact well with other kids.

 These behavior problems are brought home by your otherwise faultless kid!

 The good news is that this is common!
 This article will help you understand why your child is acting in this manner and ways to deal with 3-year-old behavior problems at preschool.